Skip to main content

 Among the food groups, the main contributors to the food inflation during the month were the following:

 b.
-Fruits and nuts with 2.2 percent share or 0.2 percentage point; and
+Meat and other parts of slaughtered land animals with 7.4 percent share or 0.4 percentage point; and

 c.
-Ready-made food and other food products with 2.1 percent share or 0.2 percentage point.
+Fruits and nuts with 4.3 percent share or 0.3 percentage point.

 B. National Capital Region (NCR)

-The downtrend of the inflation in the area was mainly brought about by the lower annual increment in the food and non-alcoholic beverages index at 4.6 percent in April 2024 from 5.2 percent in the previous month.
-The lower year-on-year growth rate of the housing, water, electricity, gas and other fuels index at 2.4 percent in April 2024 from 3.3 percent in the previous month also contributed to the downtrend of the overall inflation in the region.
+The downtrend of the inflation in the area was mainly brought about by the slower annual increase in the heavily-weighted food and non-alcoholic beverages index at 2.3 percent in August 2024 from 5.7 percent in the previous month.

 The indices of the rest of the commodity groups remained at their respective previous month’s annual rates.
 (Tables 5 and 6)